TheRealRazbi/Stocks-of-Razbia/introduction.md

 - 2 companies spawn until they reach 7 companies in total
 - price of each existing company goes up or down randomly
-- users gain points equal to 10% of the value of the stocks they own
+- users gain points equal to 10% of the value of the stocks they own [this value gets decreased by 1% for each 10k stocks owned on a "per-company" basis.
+Minimum passive income: 1%]
 - companies, the users have stocks at, are slightly more likely to gain more money

 Basic Commands: